-Obviously, one of the great things about being a pro sports bettor is the freedom and flexibility; however, it helps to have a set schedule and routine.
-Therefore, we recommend creating a daily schedule for your betting activities, even if it’s a loose one.
-You should attempt to break down your work needed – then set aside time for each one.
+Obviously, one of the great things about sports betting is the freedom and flexibility; however, it helps to have a set schedule and routine.
+Therefore, we recommend creating a schedule for your betting activities, even if it’s a loose one.
+You should attempt to break down your work/research needed – then set aside time for each one.
 This will help maintain your focus and ensure you spend the right amount of time doing what you need to do.
 You can still maintain some flexibility though, should you need to.

 Picking Your Strategy

 Finally, you should be thinking about picking your strategies.
 You need to consider these carefully – and you need to think about how you will be using them.
 You may well adjust the strategies as time progresses, but you need to plan your strategy at the beginning.
 If you don’t, you’ll start your career with no clear structure, which isn’t a good idea.
 You’re then set to start.

 However, with the best preparation in the world, you’re sure to meet some challenges.

 Working out Those Challenges

-As previously mention, there are four issues that might create challenges in your betting career.
+As previously mention, there are four issues that might create challenges in your success as a bettor.
 Each one can make life a little trickier.
 However, some of these are possible to overcome (although getting credit is a trickier one to combat).

-Firstly, you have to cope with a lack of guaranteed income.
+Firstly, you have to understand that this is not a guaranteed income.
 The way to deal with this may take a little time, but it is possible.
 However, you do need to make sure that you have other means of money available to you.
 You might go for months without making a win, so be prepared to make sure you always have enough money to live on comfortably.
 You then have a lot of security.
 Then, if you have a long period of bad luck, you’ll still have cash.
 If you rely on this for living, and you have access to no other funds, you might then choose to rethink your choices.

 Dealing with the Loneliness